 Go tuna jigging offshore!
 You talk about fun.
 Dropping butterfly jigs and high speed jigging will produce blackfin tuna from15-30lbs, false albacore, and amberjack during the months of December and January.
 During February and March, we will beef up the jigging and popping equipment and chase bluefin tuna that run from 75-300lbs.
 Back in the surf, their are a few speckled trout and pups around depending on water temps and clarity.
 Fish the sloughs along the beach with gold hopkins, grubs, and mirrolures.
 Sometimes they are there, sometimes they are not, but there is hardly anyone on the beach so enjoy it.

 If we get a SW blow towards the end of the month, look for the old drum in the surf.
 Once again, not many people here on the beach so this makes night and day fishing enjoyable.
-I am getting ready to open the motel back up, so not a whole lot of time for fishing.
+I am getting ready to open the rental cottages back up, so not a whole lot of time for fishing.
 Will still be chasing the bluefin tuna as weather allows and have also had good luck with dead baiting king mackerel and bottomfishing for sea bass(when the season is open).

 Water is beginning to warm a bit.
 Will be catching a few inshore pups on lures from the boat.
 I'm always hoping the yellowfin tuna will show up offshore, so I will take a pretty day and try and find them and if not, do some bottomfishing.
 Early April is also good for sightcasting to the old drum from the boat.
 Vacationing surf fisherman will begin to filter on to the beach with pups and blues making up the catch and some old drum too.